gargvishesh/druid/docs/multi-stage-query/index.md

 ## Modes
 Talaria query can be specified in a pre-defined mode by passing in the context parameter `talariaMode` and specifying the desired mode.
 It automatically populates the query context with predetermined parameters which allows the user to not worry about fine tweaking them per query.
-A user if wishes to do so can override some or all of these pre-defined parameters by specifying them explicitly.
-The rest of the parameters would be populated corresponding to the mode while the specified parameters would override them.
+A user can override pre-defined talaria mode parameters by specifying each of them explicitly in the query context.
+The remaining parameters would be populated corresponding to the mode.

 Currently supported modes: